 Wonder why your garbage disposal just hums?
 Here are the most common problems and how to solve them.

-Frustrated homeowners call plumbers when the garbage disposal just hums instead of chopping food.
-You don’t realize how much you rely on this handy little device until it stops working.
-And there’s nothing worse than a kitchen sink full of smelly food waste.
+When your garbage disposal just hums, you know something is wrong.
+But what is going on?
+Frustrated homeowners call plumbers when garbage disposals just hum instead of chopping food.
+You do not realize how much you rely on this handy little device until it stops working.
+And there is nothing worse than a kitchen sink full of smelly food waste.

-The good news is that troubleshooting a garbage disposal is usually quite easy—even for a novice.
+The good news is that troubleshooting the garbage disposal is usually quite easy—even for a novice.
 And if something bigger is lurking beneath your kitchen sink, a plumber is only a phone call away.
-The next time your disposal tries to serenade you with a humming song, here’s what you should be on the lookout for:
+The next time your disposal tries to serenade you with a humming song, here are some tips to help.

 There’s Something Stuck Inside